MicrosoftEdge/WebView2Feedback/specs/CDPSessionIdSupport.md

 However, dedicated web workers are not returned from `'Target.getTargets'`, and you have to call DevToolsProtocol method `Target.setAutoAttach` to be able to attach to them.

-Shared worker is separate from any page or iframe target, and therefore will not be auto attached.
+And shared worker is separate from any page or iframe target, and therefore will not be auto attached.
 You have to call `Target.attachToTarget` to attach to them.
-The shared workers are enumerated with 'Target.getTargets'.
-They are also discoverable, that is, you can call `Target.setDiscoverTargets` to receive `Target.targetCreated` event for them.
+The shared workers can be enumerated with `Target.getTargets`.
+They are also discoverable, that is, you can call `Target.setDiscoverTargets` to receive `Target.targetCreated` event when a shared worker is created.

 # Examples